Fflowka/Fflowka.github.io/index.md

 * The Mercury Theatre on the Air (radio anthology series)
 * Lady from Shanghai
 * The Third Man (as actor)

+Welles called Hayworth, his first wife:
+> one of the dearest and sweetest women that ever lived
+> … and we were a long time together —
+> I was lucky enough to have been with her longer
+> than any of the other men in her life